bluehacks2020/ZiGe-JaHa/README.md

 # Team ZiGe-JaHa #

-# Project/Application Description
-A platform that aims to connect travelers to our local tribe and communities by showcasing their cultural treasures, wonders and never before seen sanctuaries.

 # Members #
 * Gerard Vincent Tormo
 * John Zidrex Andag
 * Harrold De Asis
 * Jayven Buyco

+# Project/Application Description
+A platform that aims to connect travelers to our local tribe and communities by showcasing their cultural treasures, wonders and never before seen sanctuaries.

+# Installation Guide

+* To install:
+    * Using Git: clone the project/app by copying # this address :

 # Languages/Framework used: #